lhartikk/naivecoin/Dewblock-dew-server/README.md

-# Dewblock-dew Package
+# Dewblock-dew-server Package

-This package has two modes: local mode and dew mode.
+This package has two modes: local mode and cloud-dew mode (for short from now on we refer it as dew mode).

-In local mode, dewblock behaves like Naivecoin.
+In local mode, Dewblock behaves like Naivecoin.

-In dew mode, dewblock behaves like Naivecoin without the blockchain.
-Thus, dewblock-dew does not need huge memory like a normal blockchain system.
+In dew mode, Dewblock behaves like Naivecoin without the blockchain.
+Thus, Dewblock-dew-server does not need huge memory like a normal blockchain system.

 #### Installation and System Start